mamekelle/ws-zipcode-validator/README.md

         [94133,94133] [94200,94299] [94600,94699]

 N.B.
 Don't forget to separate by space as any argument to pass to main args.
+Don't put unnecessary spaces since the command line assumes it as a separate parameter.

 Sample image is also present on the repository inside resources/images folder.
 You can also use any of the techniques to pass arguments to the "main" method of Java.